youssef-mohamed1809/Chat-App/README.md

-This repositiory is for the CSE351:Computer Networks course The goal of this project is to design and implement a robust Peer-to-Peer Multi-User Chatting Application using Python and sockets.
+This repositiory is for the CSE351:Computer Networks course.

+The goal of this project is to design and implement a robust Peer-to-Peer Multi-User Chatting Application using Python and sockets.
 The application aims to emulate features similar to popular platforms like Clubhouse, but with a focus on text-based communication.
 The project will be divided